 MICHAEL I have some books that are available called All American Ads.

 Have you heard of those?
 All American Ads of the 30's; All American Ads of the 40's, of the 50's, of the 60's, of the 70's.
 This publisher has taken and reprinted in full color these big volume books of all these fantastic ads and I remember seeing in the 30's these type ads.
-One in particular written by Bruce Barton, but these are very powerfully written.
+One in particular written by Bruce Barton, but advertising greats, and again, a terrific human being.